Find everything you need to know to start your journey at Nova SBE!

 The payments for each trip (usually about 1€) are accounted for in the app itself, as you associate your credit or debit card.
 Additionally, both driver and passenger can receive some discounts and advantages.

-What do I even do in Carcavelos…?
+What to do in Carcavelos?

-(Disclaimer: SU partnerships are in blue.
-Take advantage of the amazing discounts by becoming an associate!)
+(Take advantage of the amazing discounts by becoming an associate!)